drug-discovery-ai/deda-drug-evaluation-and-discovery-agent/README.md

 Behind the scenes, the AI connects to trusted sources like **UniProt**, **AlphaFold**, **OpenTargets** and others.
 This grounds its answers in real biological and chemical data, cutting down on hallucinations.
 The result: bioinformatics workflows that are easier, more accurate, and repeatable—so researchers can focus on discovery instead of wrestling with tools.

 **Disclaimer**: This tool helps portray and organize data, but it is not an inventor.
-Final insights and decisions must come from domain experts.
+Final insights and decisions **must** come from domain experts.

-_Collaboration Call_: Contributions are needed to integrate advanced biological simulation components—such as **Boltz-2**—so the platform can deliver even more accurate protein data directly from our tool.
+_Collaboration Call_: Contributions are needed to integrate advanced ML modeling components—such as Boltz-1—so the platform can generate and refine accurate protein data directly within our tool.

 ## Quick Start